What Is 1/3 of 16?

 You might be thinking, “Okay, but why should I care about 1/3 of 16?”
 Well, here’s the thing: fractions are everywhere.
 If you’re cooking and need to adjust a recipe, or if you’re splitting a bill with friends, or even if you’re trying to estimate how long a task will take, fractions are your go-to tool.
 Knowing how to find a fraction of a number isn’t just for tests—it’s a practical skill.

 Think about it: if you’re baking and the recipe says “1/3 cup of sugar,” but you only have a 1/4 cup measure, you’ll need to figure out how much that is.
-On the flip side, or if you’re planning a trip and want to know how much of your time is spent driving versus sightseeing.
+Here's the thing — or if you’re planning a trip and want to know how much of your time is spent driving versus sightseeing.
 These are real-life situations where understanding fractions makes a difference.

 How to Calculate 1/3 of 16